Contrast of Bangkok's old temples with its modern streets with colorful tuktuks & cabs

 Join a day trip tour

 You can book excursions directly on-site or, if you prefer to rely on recommendations, you can book tours online.
-Platforms like GetYourGuide offer the advantage of flexible cancellations for most tours up to 24 hours in advance, allowing you to plan with peace of mind.
+Platforms like GetYourGuide & Viator offer the advantage of flexible cancellations for most tours up to 24 hours in advance, allowing you to plan with peace of mind.
 Often transport is included (or option to include), so everything is arranged for you.
 Additionally, you can compare ratings and customer reviews to ensure you choose the best options for your adventures.

 Maps of all the best things to do in Bangkok